 In the UK, National Rail Enquiries achieved a fourfold reduction in operating costs by shifting 80% of customer requests from their phone lines to their website.
 Their phone lines are still available for customers that need them, but their website is now designed to handle the bulk of requests.

 A good FAQ will reduce the workload on your employees and allow you to provide the right answer to your prospects, first time.
-Phone calls and emails that keep coming in after your FAQs are up provides valuable data to understand what questions might be missing.
+Phone calls and emails that keep coming in after your FAQs are live provides valuable data to understand what questions might be missing.

 2. A direct increase in sales

 A study by Harvard Business Review, which surveyed more than 7,000 consumers, found that online sales increase dramatically when companies help website visitors easily find information about a product or service.
 This means helping website visitors find product and pricing information, contact options and answers to any questions they have during the purchase process.

 The results from the study found that when a company provides this kind of information about its products and services, consumers are 86% more likely to purchase a product, 9% more likely to repeat a purchase and 115% more likely to recommend your website to others!

 Every company is an expert - and not just on its own products and services.

 An FAQ lets you go beyond the general specifications and features of what you’re offering.
 You can also answer broader questions about your subject matter to inform potential customers.
 Your company needs to show why it has a unique expertise to provide the best product or service in your industry.

 8 Ways to Create a Great FAQ Section

 Now you know the benefits, here are 8 important things to bear in mind when creating an FAQ.